ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/README.md

 # Custom-Large-Language-Model
 Allows for domain-specific knowledge, customized responses, enhanced creativity, improved conversational abilities, data privacy, local deployment, and research opportunities.
 It offers tailored and specialized AI applications by fine-tuning the model to specific preferences, guidelines, and subject matter expertise.

+# Prompt Engineering

+Prompt engineering is a technique that can be used to improve the performance of LLMs on specific tasks.
+It involves crafting prompts that help the LLM to generate the desired output.
+This can be done by providing the model with additional information, such as examples of the desired output, or using specific language the model is likely to understand.

+Prompt Engineering can be powerful tool, but it is important to note that it is not a silver bullet.
+LLMs can still generate incorrect or unexpected output even with the best prompts.
+As a result, it is important to test the output of LLMs carefully before using them in production.

+# Fine Tuning
+In other hand, fine-tuing is adapting a pre-trained LLM to a specific task or domain by training it further on a smaller, task-specific dataset.
+This is done by adjusting the model's weights and parameters to minimize the loss function and improve its performance on the task.

+Fine-tuning can be more effective way to improve the performance of LLMs on specific tasks that prompt engineering.
+However, it is also more time-consuming and expensive.
+As a result, it is important to consider the cost and time involved in fine-tuning before deciding whether to use it.

+# When to perform

+Fine-tuning is typically needed when the task is new or challenging or when the desired output is highly specific.
+In these cases, prompt engineering may not be able to provide the model with enough information to generate the desired output.

+Prompt engineering is typically sufficient when the task is well-defined and the desired output could be more specific.
+In these cases, prompt engineering can provide the model with the information it needs to generate the desired output.

 # What I am learning

 After immersing myself in the recent GenAI text-based language model hype for nearly a month, I have made several observations about its performance on my specific tasks.